fanluo12/LC/TwoPointers/README.md

 Update left and right pointer respectively if left is ascending order and right is ascending also.
 Judge if left and right are equal

 ## **1498.
 Number of Subsequences That Satisfy the Given Sum Condition
 1. Sort array first.
 Note this is subsequences not subsets.
-For example, [3,3,6,8] and target is 10, since [3,3,6] satisfy and result is 2^0 + 2^1 + 2^2 = 6, we first need to create a power array representing each index potential result, ie power array = [1,2,4,8,16...]
+For example, [3,3,6,8] and target is 10, since [3,3,6] satisfy and result would be 2^0(since 3 only counts itself), 2^1([3, 3] includes second 3 and [3, 3]), 2^2([3,3,6] includes 6, 3, 3 and [3,3,6]), we first need to create a power array representing each index potential result, ie power array = [1,2,4,8,16...]
 2. Now with the result index array, we only need to update our result on it with indices.
 We use left and right pointer, if they greater than target, right --.
-Else we update left pointer and add power array[left] to result
+Else we update left pointer and add power array[right - left] to result